blgzgg/MailOrderMeals/README.md

 implementation of Express and Mongoose (for use with MongoDB).
 It connected to the database and created routes for the front end and the queries.js file to use.
 Queries.js contains queries to the mongoDB database (such as login and signup) to be used throughout the application.
-For the backend, we had to install cors and mongoose and node dependencies to avoid issues running the frontend and backend concurrently and connecting to the database.
+For the backend, I had to install cors and mongoose and node dependencies to avoid issues running the frontend and backend concurrently and connecting to the database.

-There were numerous new React components we had to build for this application.
+There were numerous new React components I had to build for this application.
 As any application with a user functionality, there needed to be a login and signup page, both of which were separate components that interacted with the backend and the database to authenticate users.
 The home page encapsulated the component “Product List” in order to hide the